What is morality? Where does it come from? How does it work?

 I present the theory in this book chapter, and in this lecture.

-I am currently working to extend the theory to sexual morality and environmental ethics, and investigating whether morality is a ‘combinatorial system’ in which a small number of moral ‘elements’ combine to form a large number of moral ‘molecules’.
+More recent work has argued that morality is a ‘combinatorial system’ in which a small number of moral ‘elements’ combine to form a large number of moral ‘molecules’.

 brain-study.jpg